French President Emmanuel Macron slapped by member of public

-Paris (CNN)French President Emmanuel Macron was slapped in the face by a man in a crowd as he spoke to the public during a visit to southeast France on Tuesday, video of the incident posted on social media showed.
+Paris (CNN)French President Emmanuel Macron was slapped in the face by a man in a crowd -- who yelled "down with Macron -- as he spoke to the public during a visit to southeast France on Tuesday, video of the incident posted on social media showed.

-The President's security detail quickly intervened when the man slapped Macron as he approached a crowd of onlookers standing behind a metal fence.
+The footage, shared by CNN-affiliate BFM, showed Macron walking up to a metal fence and clasping the arm of a man in the crowd as he began to greet onlookers.

+The man, while gripping Macron's arm, then slapped the president across his left cheek.

 Macron was in La Drôme to meet restaurant owners, ahead of Wednesday's easing of Covid-19 restrictions in France.